cloudify-examples/cloudify-environment-setup/README.md

 To ask a question or report an issue, please use [github issues](https://github.com/cloudify-examples/cloudify-environment-setup/issues) or visit the [Cloudify users groups](https://groups.google.com/forum/#!forum/cloudify-users).

+*Alternative: Deploy your Cloudify Manager using an [IaaS Variant](https://github.com/cloudify-examples/environment-setup-variants).*

 # Purpose